 - Read CARL's brief to the House of Commons Standing Committee on Industry, Science and Technology (April 9th 2013).

-CARL has an ongoing interest in legislation relating to ‘lawful access’ to Internet communication by law enforcement officials in Canada.
-It is the policy of Canadian research libraries not to divulge information on the reading undertaken by their users.
+CARL has an ongoing interest in legislation relating to 'lawful access' to Internet communication by law enforcement officials in Canada.
+It is our policy not to divulge information on readings undertaken by our users.

-CARL feels strongly that any lawful access legislation brought forward should, as much as possible; take steps to observe the principals of academic freedom and personal privacy that Canadians have come to expect from their public institutions.
+CARL believes that any lawful access legislation should observe the principles of academic freedom and personal privacy that Canadians expect from their public institutions.

-The Canadian Association of Research Libraries believes that, in as much as possible, and wherever appropriate, Canadian Internet service providers and the government should seek to remove barriers to Internet access.
-All regulation of Internet services should aspire to treat any content, sites, and platforms equally; while maximizing the Internets development as a useful public information network.
-Libraries have long recognized the Internet as a digital commons, and CARL supports the increase of variety and access to Internet technologies.
+We believe that Canadian Internet service providers and the government should remove barriers to Internet access.
+All regulation of Internet services should treat any content, sites, and platforms equally while maximizing the Internets development as a useful public information network.
+Libraries have long recognized the Internet as a digital commons and CARL supports the increase of variety and access to Internet technologies.